Road conditions worsen as snowstorm moves into southern Colorado

 The City of Colorado Springs released this statement:

-There is a City wide full call out in place as of 1515 today.
-Crews will be focusing on Primary roadways and will move to Secondary roadways afterwards.
+There is a City-wide full call out in place as of 1515 today.
+Crews will be focusing on Primary roadways and will move to Secondary roadways afterward.
 Roadways will become icy and difficult for travel.
 Caution is advised.

 Other parts of the region are on accident alert as well.
 This statement from the Fountain Police Department: